Detecting asset price bubbles using deep learning: Numerical experiments

 As an extension of the setting of Section \ref{sec:localvol}, we now include stochastic volatility models into our numerical experiments.
 In particular, we check how our methodology works when the network is fed with data coming from stochastic volatility processes and tested looking at local volatility models, and vice-versa.
 Since the nature of the two classes of models is deeply different, this analysis constitutes a robust test for our methodology.

-In particular, we consider the SABR model and the class of stochastic volatility models introduced by Sin in \cite{sin1998complications}.
+In particular, we consider the SABR model and the class of stochastic volatility models introduced in \cite{sin1998complications}.
 The SABR volatility model $F=(F_t)_{t \ge 0}$ is defined as the unique strong solution of the SDE

 with initial value $F_0>0$, initial volatility $\sigma_0>0$, exponent $\gamma>0$ and volatility of the volatility $\alpha>0$.
 Here $W$ and $Z$ are Brownian motions with correlation $\rho \in [-1,1]$.

 A class of stochastic volatility models of the form